Boeing 737 Commuter Airplane

 Boeing’s newest 737 jet is the 737-900ER, an extended range variant of the 900 series.
 The 737-900ER incorporates a number of high-tech features, some of which were originally developed for the United States military.

-One example is the Heads-Up Display (HUD) that displays relevant information onto the pilot’s field of vision.
-One feature still in the evaluation phase is the Enhanced Vision System (EVS).
-It uses infrared, or thermal, imaging that visually enhances objects that may be difficult for the pilot to see, such as terrain or other airplanes when flying in darkness or bad weather.
+One example is the Heads-Up Display (HUD) that displays relevant information onto the pilot‘s field of vision, as well as the Enhanced Vision System (EVS), which uses infrared, or thermal, imaging to visually enhance objects that may be difficult for the pilot to see, such as terrain or other airplanes when flying in darkness or bad weather.

 The Quiet Climb System (QCS) is another feature of the 737-900ER.
 The QCS reduces engine noise and gives operators the option of loading more cargo or passengers.
 It also allows airplanes to operate within local noise restriction airspace.

-The 737-900 is already in service, with additional orders yet to be completed by Boeing.
-Here are some fast facts about the 737-900ER model.
+Here are some fast facts about the Boeing 737-900ER model.

 737-900ER